-Bragg won a tactical victory, but only because Buell did not use his full strength.
-In addition to growing supply shortages, Bragg’s Confederates now had the burden of caring for thousands of wounded comrades.
+Bragg had won a tactical victory, mainly because Buell did not use his full strength.
+But the Confederates, who faced a growing supply shortage, now had the burden of tending to thousands of wounded comrades.
 Bragg consulted with Polk and Hardee and, realizing he faced superior numbers, decided to withdraw.

-Before dawn on the 9th, Bragg issued orders to fall back to Harrodsburg, with General Joseph Wheeler’s cavalry protecting the retreat.
+Before dawn on the 9th, Bragg issued orders to fall back to Harrodsburg, with Colonel Joseph Wheeler’s cavalry protecting the retreat.
 Moving to Harrodsburg would prevent Buell from trapping the Confederates in Kentucky.
-The Federals advanced to renew the fight that morning but soon discovered the Confederates were gone.
+The Federals advanced to renew the fight that morning but soon discovered that the Confederates were gone.